dvmhmdsd/Web-development-Code-Baker-6.0-course--IEEE/task/README.md

    1. For an empty string or cancelled input, show “Canceled.”

 ## Task 4:-
-Write a script to get the prime numbers between 0 and 20
+Write a script to get the prime numbers between 0 and 20.

+### Note:-
+Write your solution for these tasks in a `.txt` file and upload it on your group for review from your technical support.